-The Fighters and Their Managers Notified That Any Attempt to Pull Off the Mill in Arkaness is Just So Much Time and Energy Wasted-The Chief Excentive's Warning.
+Notified That Any Attempt to Pull Off the Mill in Arkansas is Just So Much Time and Energy Wasted-The Chief Executive's Warning.

 LITTLE ROCK, Ark., Oct.
-11.-Governor Clark, who has been examining the law closely touching the gubernatorial power to prevent prize fighting, has outlined his intentions in commu nications addressed to officers at Hot Springs and the principals of the proposed fight.
-The governor will hold himself ready to co-operate with Judge nimself ready to co-operate with Judge Duffie, of the Hot Springs district, to prevent the fight, should it appear that the local authorities fail to impress upon the fighters and their backers with sufficient force the propriety of declaring the fight off.
+11.-Governor Clark, who has been examining the law closely touching the gubernatorial power to prevent prize fighting, has outlined his intentions in communications addressed to officers at Hot Springs and the principals of the proposed fight.
+The governor will hold himself ready to co-operate with Judge Duffie, of the Hot Springs district, to prevent the fight, should it appear that the local authorities fail to impress upon the fighters and their backers with sufficient force the propriety of declaring the fight off.
 In his letter to Judge Duffie, Governor Clark says:

-"I beg to assure you that you shall have my prompt and cheerful co-op-eration in any effort you may make to eration in any effort you may make to suppress the proposed prize fight at Hot Springs.
+"I beg to assure you that you shall have my prompt and cheerful co-operation in any effort you may make to suppress the proposed prize fight at Hot Springs.
 Any order that you may make in this connection shall not prove ineffective for want of power to enforce it.
-I say this with confidence, because I hold in the highest respect the fidelity and courage of Sheriff Houpt.
-I feel sure that his active assistance can be relied upon, but it is said that even Jupiter sometimes nods.
-If it shall, contrary to my expectations, become necessary to proceed without the valuable aid of the sheriff, I stand ready to supply all that may be necessary.
+I say this with confidence, because I hold in the highest respect town had already gone to Chemulpo, the fidelity and courage of Sheriff so that the United States will have Houpt.
+I feel sure that his active as- two ships near the scene of the re-October 21.
+A suggestion is made for sistance can be relied upon, but it is said that even Jupiter sometimes nods.
+If it shall, contrary to my expectaprogram in which teacher, children without the valuable aid of the of what is known as the "King's parsheriff, I stand ready to supply all that may be necessary.

-In addition to notifying President Stuart of the Florida Athletic club by mail of his determination to prevent the fight, Governor Clark telegraphed to Corbett and Fitzsimmons as follows: "I am advised by the press dispatches that it is your purpose at an early day to engage in a prize fight in this state.
-The purpose of this is to inform you that such an act is a violation of our law and as afform to the tion of our law and an affront to the sentiment of state pride entertained by our people.
-'It will, therefore, not be possible for you to accomplish any such purpose, and any attempt upon your part to do so will subject you to penalties and to treatment that I am sure will be highly distasteful to you.
+mail of his determination to prevent the fight, Governor Clark telegraphed to Corbett and Fitzsimmons as follows: | marine guard of the cruiser Yorktown "I am advised by the press dispatches that it is your purpose at an selected for the pupils' reading course early day to engage in a prize fight in by the Reading Circle board and give this state.
+The purpose of this is to this on the evening of Library day to inform you that such an act is a violation of our law and an affront to the sentiment of state pride entertained by our people.

+'It will, therefore, not be possible for you to accomplish any such purbe highly distasteful to you.
 In the present state of public opinion, which at least is the force that influences penalties, prize fighters have no rights which those in authority are bound to respect.
-But there is no lack of law to make it now my duty to do all that is here indicated.
-As this is the only is here indicated.
-As this is the only communication that I shall address to you, I have been somewhat more emphatic than would be the case if the matter were open to discussion."
+But there is no lack of law to make it now my duty to do all that communication that I shall address to vou.
+I have been somewhat more emphatic than would be the case if the matter were open to discussion."